Afragola: Transport

 Napoli Afragola railway station was designed by the architect Zaha Hadid and opened in 2017.
-This station is only used by high-speed trains on the Rome–Naples high-speed line, which link Afragola to many Italian cities including Bologna, Milan, Florence and Turin.
+This station is only used by high-speed trains on the Rome–Naples high-speed railway line, which link Afragola to many Italian cities including Bologna, Milan, Florence and Turin.

 Afragola's bus network is managed by CTP (the Consorzio Trasporto Pubblico or Public Transport Consortium).

 The proposed Line 10 of the Naples Metro will also serve Afragola.

-Criminality and social issues
+Crime and social issues

 Afragola is the seat of one of the largest camorra clans of the area, led by Anna Mazza.
 In 1999 and 2005, the communal council was disbanded by rule of the President of Italian Republic due to mafia allegiance of some of its members.

 Along with most of the nearby communes, Afragola also suffers from high pollution rates, as well as a high unemployment rate; unreported employment is also widespread.